michaelemery/staticanalysis/checker/nullness/README.md

 Nullness checking guarantees that a program will never throw a null pointer exception.
 De-referenced expressions are a common cause a null pointer exceptions.
 Dereferences occur not only when a field is accessed, but when an array is indexed, an exception is thrown, and more.
 Such exceptions may also occur simply as a result of a field not being initialised by its constructor.

 ## testing
-Individual tests provide a template to test the effectiveness of static analysis tools in identifying potential causes of null-pointer exceptions.
+Test the effectiveness of static analysis tools in identifying potential causes of null-pointer exceptions.

 | source | description |
 | --- | --- |